-In the abstract, content marketing is a methodology that any business can implement.
-No matter your industry, location, product, or business structure, potential customers can be attracted to your website by way of your content, and they can subsequently turn into clients.
+In the abstract, inbound marketing is a methodology that any business can implement.
+No matter your industry, location, product, or business structure, potential customers can be attracted to your website by way of your website content (written and video), and they can subsequently turn into clients.

 However, things have a way of not working quite as smoothly in reality as they do in theory.

 Those of you who work in commercial real estate have a unique needs and challenges — even among other real estate businesses, let alone in comparison to software firms, law offices, or e-commerce shops.